lauringlab/variant_pipeline/tutorial/README.md

 python ../bin/variantPipeline.py -h
 ```

-We need to provide the directory containing the fastq files, the directory were we want the output  to go ( it will be made if it doesn't exist), our reference for bowtie (provided by the tutorial, see README on how to make one for your sample set), and the name of our control sample.
+We need to provide the directory containing the fastq files, the directory where we want the output to go (it will be made if it doesn't exist), our reference for bowtie (provided by the tutorial, see README on how to make one for your sample set), and the name of our control sample.
 To make sure everything is in working order we can run the pipeline in test mode by activating the -t option.

 ```
 python ../bin/variantPipeline.py -i data/fastq/ -o worked_data -r data/reference/wsn33_wt_plasmid -p Plasmid_control -t
 ```

 It seems like everything is in order so we'll let it rip.
 This took about 5 min on my old macbook pro.
 On the flux it won't take long at all.

 ```
 python ../bin/variantPipeline.py -i data/fastq/ -o worked_data/ -r data/reference/wsn33_wt_plasmid -p Plasmid_control
 ```

 __If you are running on the flux__ Then instead of running the above command from the command line we would usually run this command in a pbs script.
 This is because running memory intensive commands on the login node slows everyone down.
 A pbs script tells flux to set aside a separate node just for our work.
 An example of this can be found in bin/variant_pipeline.pbs.
-For larger sample sets you'll need to adjusted the memory and walltime limits.
+For larger sample sets you'll need to adjusted the memory and walltime limits___can you provide suggested times and memory for a hiseq run or a miseq run?___.
 We can use a total of 2 processors and 48 gb of mem.
 A detailed description of pbs scripts can be found [here](http://arc-ts.umich.edu/software/torque/).
 The script can be edited using nano.

 Let's run the same pipeline using a pbs script.